-The Hoka One One Constant 2 features the same platform-like midsole recognizable in many Hoka brand shoes.
+You’ll find the same chunky well-cushioned midsole in the Hoka One One Constant 2 that appears in many other Hoka shoes.
 The Constant 2 is a made for trail running and offers support for runners who require correction for their overpronation.
-The maximalist shoe isn’t as light as other Hoka brand shoes, so if you’re looking for a lighter shoe that’s well cushioned for race day, this might not be the best choice.
+The maximalist shoe isn’t as light as other Hoka brand shoes, so if you’re looking for a less hefty shoe that’s well cushioned for race day, this might not be the best choice.
 Fortunately, it’s a good choice for runners who seek reliable stability inside a comfortable shoe.
 The Constant 2 serves well as a trainer for long distances and thanks to its highly cushioned midsole, it ensures miles of comfort.
-This second version of the Constant model comes with a few updates mainly in the construction of the upper.
+This second iteration of the Constant model comes with a few updates mainly in the construction of the upper.
 The midsole cushioning material has been modified a bit as well.

-The Hoka One One Constant 2's RMAT rubber sole takes up a lot of surface area.
+The Hoka One One Constant 2's RMAT rubber sole is a full-contact outsole.
 The full ground contact allows for greater traction.
 The rubber also provides some additional cushioning.
 The outsole also features tough carbon rubber.
-The Constant 2's outsole is clearly made to last.
+The Constant 2's outsole is meant to stand the test of time.
 The outsole can take a beating and is can perform well even on technical trails

 The Hoka One One Constant 2 features an Oversized Active Foot Frame which helps to provide stability.
 This feature allows a runner's foot to sink into the shoe rather than sit atop the platformed midsole.
 The midsole contains EVA foam and RMAT material.
 The midsole cushion in the Constant 2 is softer than in the previous iteration of the shoe.
-The oversized chunky midsole contains ample cushioning which provides comfort and support to the wearer.
-The platformed midsole may take some getting used to but runners will still find they feel stable enough on their runs in the Constant 2.
-The shoe also features Early Stage Meta-Rocker Geometry construction.
-This design allows for a more efficient toe-off and enhances flexibility.
+The thick well-padded midsole contains ample cushioning which provides comfort and support to the wearer.
+The platformed midsole may take some getting used to but runners shouldn't feel too high off the ground.
+The wearer is able to sink into the shoe enough so that they feel some stability.

 to wiggle and ensures proper ventilation.

-The outsole of the Hoka One One Constant 2 is made of durable industry-grade carbon rubber.
-The quality rubber is meant to last for miles.
+The Hoka One One Constant 2 has a very tough outsole made of industry-grade carbon rubber.
+This rubber material should stand up to heavy use.
 The outsole is designed to manage technical trails and to withstand repeated impact

-The cushioning in the Hoka One One Constant 2 is nice and soft.
-The padding underfoot is comfortable.
+The Hoka One One Constant 2 midsole cushion is comfortable and plush.
 With the Oversized Active Foot Frame runners sit deeper inside the shoe which allows for better ground feel and stability

-The full-length EVA midsole on the Hoka One One Constant 2 isn't just there to provide outstanding cushioning.
-It's also there to add support to the shoe.
-Runners will feel like they have a stable base and won't feel that the high platform makes their runs feel wobbly or unstable.
-The reason for this is the Oversized Active Foot Frame which allows runners to sink into the shoe rather than sit atop the chunky midsole.
+Runners that choose the Hoka One One Constant will feel supported thanks to the generous EVA midsole foam.
+The chunky midsole acts to support the runner's foot.
+Since the foot sits deep inside the shoe, runners should feel quite stable on their runs.
+The Oversized Active Foot Frame allows runners to sink into the shoe rather than sit atop the chunky midsole.
 Despite the softer cushion, this second version of the Constant provides the same great support.

-The Hoka One One Constant 2 is meant for the trails and its tough rubber outsole is proof of that.
+The Hoka One One Constant 2 is billed primarily as a trail shoe.
+Its tough rubber outsole is proof of that.
 Runners can still enjoy road runs

 The Hoka One One Constant 2 is fairly flexible despite its clunky looking midsole.
 The Meta Rocker design means that the shoe has a curved shape to provide more efficient movement throughout a runner's gait